giellalt/lang-myv/myv.md

 *  %{ichPat%}:0   — for triggering colloquial partonymic forms

 %^NoLinkVow:0  — No linking vowel is used only after consonants for error
+* %^SoftRetain:0  — The soft sign is not lost when adding -тне

 **verbStemVowStrong:0**